Directive ‘single’

 Only GET is available.
 For updates or deletions use the canonical URI of the resource/model instance.

 Note, that also pre-defined methods of ActiveRecord can be exposed.
-E.g. :first
+E.g. :first, :second, :last.

 expose(Person) {